 Available in various lengths from 30 to 40 feet, and sleeping up to 10 people, park models are great for staying at long-term resorts where you’ll have the proper hookups.

-There you have it!
-Welcome to the world of RV types.
-We hope this helped you to understand a little more about the different types of recreational vehicles available.
-No matter which type of RV you buy, we’re sure you’re going to have a heck of a lot of fun!
+Well, there you have it!
+Your official welcome to the great, wide world of Recreational Vehicles.
+We hope this helped you to understand a little more about the different types of RVs available, and which one might be right for you.
+If there’s one thing we know for sure, no matter which type of RV you end up choosing, we’re sure you’re going to have a heck of a lot of fun!